 My first shipment came in a flat style recycled cardboard envelope.
 It contained a pack of five razors, a new handle for the razors, and a sample of their butter shave cream.

 Since I only really trim around the beard two-three times a week at max, I came up with a plan to replace my razor head first of every week.
 Despite my perfectly laid out plan to utilize all five of my razors before the next batch came in, I forgot to switch the razor the next week, and guess what??
 I couldn’t tell I wasn’t using a perfectly new razor despite already having three shaves on it.
 I ended up using the first razor for six shaves total and I could have easily went another few before getting the pulling sensation, but since I had four other razors waiting for the pleasure of making me look sharp, I ditched the first and loaded the second razor in the pack.
+I also decided to get manscaped grooming kit to help trim around my beard.

 Since I’m only trimming the edges of my manly beard, you beardless man-children that do full shaves might have varying degrees of success, but I would suspect you will likely be quite happy with the results, worse case, its $3 for five razors, give it a try.